Overview

 Turning on the Expected Cost Posting on the Inventory Setup will mitigate the problems stated above.
 So you can run the Inventory Valuation and match it up against your regular inventory and the inventory Interim account.

-I still believe people should truly understand the software so they know what reports to run and how to reconcile properly…
+I still believe people should truly understand the system so they know what reports to run and how to reconcile properly.

 Inventory Posting Setup is Incorrect